Matt Bollant

-Matthew Mark Bollant (born March 13, 1971) is the head coach for the Bryan Lions women's basketball team.
-Previously, he was the head women's basketball coach at Eastern Illinois University and served as the head women's basketball coach at the University of Illinois, and before that, he served as head coach of the University of Wisconsin-Green Bay Phoenix women's basketball team.
+Matthew Mark Bollant (born March 13, 1971) is the head coach for the Southwest Baptist University women's basketball team.
+Previously, he was the head women's basketball coach at Bryan College, Eastern Illinois University and served as the head women's basketball coach at the University of Illinois, and before that, he served as head coach of the University of Wisconsin-Green Bay Phoenix women's basketball team.
 In 2011, he led the Phoenix to its first Sweet Sixteen appearance.
-He came to the Phoenix after serving as the head coach at Bryan College for five seasons and as an assistant coach at Indiana and Evansville for two and one seasons, respectively.
+He came to the Phoenix after his first stint as the head coach at Bryan College for five seasons and as an assistant coach at Indiana and Evansville for two and one seasons, respectively.